holidayextras/holidayextras.github.com/_posts/2016-07-20-finishing-fast.md

 Sure, there are times when you want to head the pack to stretch your competitors a little and inform someone else’s strategy, like a company first to market.
 However doing this represents a risk to your own race, so it needs to be done with care and only if you’re in a position to manage it.

-Next time you’re setting your speed, think of the runner in the pack, and consider what pace is going to get you to the finish line first.
+Next time you’re setting your speed, think of the runner in the pack, and consider what pace is going to get you to the finish line fast, fit and ready to go again.